 However, you can bypass the whole issue of whether your fish will thrive in hard water, by simply choosing a hard water fish species.
 These include:

-- Livebearers – Guppies, Mollies, Platies, and Swordtails, including various crossbred species
+- Livebearers such as Guppies, Mollies, Platies, and Swordtails

 - African and Central American Cichlids

-- Brackish fish – Archers, Monos, and Scats
+- Brackish fish like Archers, Monos, and Scats

-Lastly, if your chosen species of fish truly must have soft water, you may want to consider changing water sources as an option, instead of using expensive ongoing water treatments.
+If your chosen species of fish truly must have soft water, consider changing water sources instead of using expensive ongoing water treatments.
 Reverse osmosis (R/O) water is one option, as is using a combination of tap and distilled water.
 Some industrious aquarium owners have been known to collect rainwater, which is naturally soft and acidic.